Ale9806/Bash-Scrpiting-/Intro_linux.md

 EXAMPLE: <br>
 `./STDout.py > new_file.txt` <br>
-If file does not exist it will be created, if exists it will be overwritten, IF instead you want to append the output of your program use **>>** <br>
+If file does not exist it will be created, if file does exists, it will be overwritten. <br>
+IF instead you want to append the output of your program use **>>** <br>
 `./STDout.py >> new_file.txt`